 - The clarity of the cost structure before the lawyer even starts working

-- The lack of interoperability between legal, corporate and accounting services which are complementary for clients and should be proposed as a one-stop service
+- The lack of interoperability between legal, corporate and accounting services.
+Which are complimentary for clients and should be proposed as a one-stop service.

-The first version of Belaws was released in November 2017 and solved 3 of those 4 pain points.
-The last point was finally addressed in September 2019.
+The first version of Belaws was out in November 2017 and solved 3 of those 4 pain points.
+The last point finally address in September 2019.

-- Expert lawyer: Belaws lawyers are curated from top-tier law firms and are onboarded on Belaws within their main area of expertise only.
-When clients post job requests, Belaws’ algorithm will automatically allocate requests to the lawyers with the relevant expertise, ensuring clients that the lawyer who will quote his fees is an actual expert for this case.
-This is a real breakthrough because even when a client goes to big international law firms with top-ranked experts, his case may not be allocated to this expert lawyer but to another lawyer of the firm.
+- Expert lawyer: Belaws lawyers curate from top-tier law firms.
+And are onboard on Belaws within their main area of expertise only.
+When clients post job requests, Belaws’ algorithm will automatically allocate requests to the lawyers with the relevant expertise.
+It ensure clients that the lawyer who will quote his fees is an actual expert for this case.
+This is a real breakthrough because even when a client goes to big international law firms with top-ranked experts.
+His case may not go to this expert lawyer but to another lawyer of the firm.

-- Fast onboarding: The traditional process for onboarding a client for new matters is excessively long to the point where sometimes a law firm will spend more time creating the client account than actually answering the client’s questions.
-We have digitalized the whole onboarding process, allowing lawyers to submit a detailed quotation in just a few clicks, with an automatic generation of the engagement letter with electronic signature, invoice issued and payment collected on behalf of the lawyer.
-When a client chooses to pay by credit card or PayPal, the settlement is instant, allowing the lawyer to start working on the case shortly after his proposal has been submitted!
-For most firms, this process takes a few days, a lot of back and forth between the client, the lawyer, the managing partner who is the signatory of the engagement letter, the accountant and admin staff, etc.
+- Fast onboarding: The traditional process for onboarding a client for new matters is excessively long.
+To the point where sometimes a law firm will spend more time creating the client account than actually answering the client’s questions.
+We have digitalized the whole onboarding process.
+It allows lawyers to submit a detailed quotation in just a few clicks.
+With an automatic generation of the engagement letter with electronic signature, invoice issued, and payment collection.
+When a client opt to pay by credit card or PayPal, the settlement is instant.
+And allowing the lawyer to start working on the case shortly after his proposal submit!
+For most firms, this process takes a few days, a lot of back and forth between the client, the lawyer.
+Along with the managing partner who is the signatory of the engagement letter, the accountant and admin staff, etc.

 - Transparency: One of the most recurrent points of friction between a client and his lawyer is the billing.
 On Belaws, all quotations are fixed in advance.
-This is possible because lawyers quoting their fees on Belaws have actual experience on the matter and are the ones doing the work, so they are in a good position to estimate the amount of time actually required.
+This is possible because lawyers quoting their fees on Belaws.
+They have actual experience on the matter and are the ones doing the work.
+So they are in a good position to estimate the amount of time actually required.

-- One-stop service: In September 2019, we were able to complete our original vision by releasing our digital company secretary service, allowing clients to register their company online and to proceed to corporate changes in just a few clicks at pre-fixed prices (change of directors, share transfer, etc.).
-Basically, a client creating a company through Belaws (or adding an existing one by simply uploading the relevant corporate documents on Belaws) can order corporate services at “competitive prices” and involve expert lawyers for more complex work, who are only a few clicks away.
+- One-stop service: In September 2019, we were able to complete our original vision by releasing our digital company secretary service.
+We allow clients to register companies online and proceed to corporate changes in just a few clicks at pre-fixed prices.
+Basically, a client creating a company through Belaws (or adding an existing one ) can order corporate services at “competitive prices”.
+And involve expert lawyers for more complex work, who are only a few clicks away.
 Ancillary services such as certification and translations have been added to create the first truly one-stop service for corporate clients.
-This service is available for Thailand, Singapore and Hong Kong and will soon be expanded to other jurisdictions where Belaws operates.
+This service is available for Thailand, Singapore and Hong Kong.
+And will soon be expanded to other jurisdictions where Belaws operates.

 Belaws utilizes an online platform to deliver legal services at fixed prices.
 How does this work?